Cookie Consent by Privacy Policies Generator website

 Cremations are conducted:

-Cremation bookings can be made by an appointed funeral director/organiser and are taken every 30 minutes, which allows for a 20-minute service, although extended times are available by request.
+Cremation bookings can be made by an appointed funeral director/organiser and are taken every hour.
+The service is recommended to last for 20-25 minutes to allow enough time for access and egress from the chapel.
+Extended times are available upon request.

 Arranging a cremation